 In general, the “Code of the West” reminds us that respecting our neighbor’s endeavors, maintaining self-reliance, and being neighborly are the roads to individual freedom for the community.
 The friendly wave between you and your neighbors as you pass each other on the road each morning is more than just a wave; it is a symbol of our rural living Code of Conduct.
 It is a promise to “Take Care of Others and Yourself.”

 Since 1914, the underlying philosophy of the national cooperative system has been “to help people help themselves” by taking the university to the people, especially in rural America.
 In keeping with that American spirit of independence and being neighborly, the Jackson and Swain County Cooperative Extension offer information to help the citizens who wish to follow in the footsteps of those rugged pioneers.
 To that end, we can help provide you with the information you need to improve your life by becoming more self-reliant and community minded through agriculture, home economics and youth development.

-Please contact the Jackson or Swain County Cooperative Extension Centers at 586-4009 or 488-3848 or email firstname.lastname@example.org for more information.
-Submitted by Robert J. Hawk, County Extension Director, Jackson and Swain County Cooperative Extension.
+Please contact the N.C.
+Cooperative Extension, Jackson or Swain County Centers at 586-4009 or 488-3848 or email firstname.lastname@example.org for more information.
+Submitted by Robert J. Hawk, County Extension Director, N.C.
+Cooperative Extension, Jackson and Swain County Centers.
 Article content from the North Carolina Cooperative Extension and Colorado State University Extension.